Tyson Mulock: Playing career

 Mulock played major junior in the Western Hockey League (WHL) for four seasons with the Medicine Hat Tigers and Regina Pats, beginning in 1999–2000.
 After a major junior career-high 51 points in 72 games with the Pats in 2002–03, Mulock moved to the Junior A British Columbia Hockey League (BCHL) to play one season with the Nanaimo Clippers.
 He scored a team-high 89 points in 59 games with the Clippers, helping lead them to a Fred Page Cup in 2004 as BCHL champions with an additional 36 points in 25 playoff games.

 Undrafted by an NHL club, Mulock went overseas to Germany to play in the third-tier Oberliga (ObL) with SC Mittelrhein-Neuwied and SC Riessersee.
 After two seasons in the Oberliga, Mulock moved up to the 2nd Bundesliga (DEL2) where he scored a league-high 101 points with the Essen Mosquitoes.
 In 2007–08, he signed with the Eisbären Berlin of the top-tier Deutsche Eishockey Liga (DEL).

 On April 30, 2013, Mulock left Berlin as a free agent after six seasons, and signed a one-year contract to remain in Germany with the Iserlohn Roosters.
 After one season with the Roosters, he moved on to fellow DEL side Grizzly Adams Wolfsburg.
-In January 2016, Mulock signed a contract extension that will keep him in Wolfsburg until 2018.
+In January 2016, Mulock signed a contract extension that kept him in Wolfsburg until 2018.